-These are some simple strategies to get your family to eat a bit more healthy without having to listen to them whine about it, or resort to sneaking veggies into their favorite foods.
-Also, if you are trying to lose weight, this is a great way to nudge your own diet in the right direction without feeling deprived.
+Here are some simple strategies for a bit of healthy eating for your family.
+Even better they won’t whine about it, and you won’t have to resort to sneaking veggies into their favorite foods.
+Also, if you are trying to lose weight, this is a great way to nudge your own diet in the right direction, without feeling deprived.

 All it takes is a little understanding of human behavior and a few simple adjustments.
 Here is the first strategy and a few ideas to make use of it.

-1. People life to do things that are easy and they don’t like to do thing that are hard.
-(Shocking, isn’t it?)
+1. People like to do things that are easy and they don’t like to do hard things (Shocking, isn’t it?)

 Use this to your advantage by having the healthier foods cut up and available for grab & go snacking.
 The not-so-healthy foods need to live in more inconvenient places like high shelves or the deep, dark cabinet corners.
 If you have to get on your hands and knees to dig back into a cupboard for the cookies, you’re much less likely to eat them.

 Same thing with sodas.
-Keep a large pitcher of ice water on the table, but put the sodas on a shelf in the garage or in the basement.
-Consider offering a small incentive for drinking water or milk with meals – a few extra minutes at bedtime is a nice reward and easy for Mom to follow through with.
+Keep a large pitcher of ice water on the table, but put the sodas on a shelf in the garage.
+Consider offering a small incentive for drinking water or milk with meals.
+A few extra minutes at bedtime is a nice reward and easy for Mom to follow through with.

 When serving meals, leave the pasta & other starches on the stove, but make sure large bowls of salad & veggies remain on the table.
 Lazy creatures that we are, most people will not walk the 3 feet to the stove to get their second helpings if there’s an option within arms length.
 Same thing for chips, cookies, etc. Serve yourself a SMALL portion, then close up the bag and put it back in the cupboard.
 If you leave it on the table, your hand is liable to sneak over there, when you’re not looking.